mapsforge/mapsforge/docs/CONTRIBUTING.md

 As an open source project, we welcome new contributors and appreciate your help.

-Before you start working on an unresolved issue or try to implement a new feature, please contact us via the [GitHub Discussions](https://github.com/mapsforge/mapsforge/discussions).
+Before you start working on an unresolved issue or try to implement a new feature, please contact us via the [Discussions](https://github.com/mapsforge/mapsforge/discussions).
 We will then discuss the best way to realize your proposal and figure out how we can help you to get started quickly.

 If you are only requesting a small change in the code, you may attach a patch file to the corresponding issue, but it is best to create a pull request on Github.
 Make sure that your patch is derived from the latest version in our **master** repository, otherwise we might be unable to apply it.
 Important is to keep pull requests simple with one feature in each.
 Please follow our code and style conventions.